Set #3: Artworks that Illustrate End Time Prophecies

 Fig. 1 - Jesus Delivering His End Time (or Olivet) Discourse

 This image shows a painting by Enrique Simonet titled 'Flevit super illam' or 'He wept over it', i.e., Jerusalem and its Temple.
 While this painting shows Jesus standing rather than sitting on the Mount of Olives, the persons, places and things it shows are so similar to those described in Matt.
-24:3 and Mark 13:3 of his End Time (or Olivet) discourses that the author regards it as the best available illustration of his delivery of these discourses.
+24:3 and Mark 13:3 of his Olivet (or End Time) discourses that the author regards it as the best available illustration of his delivery of these discourses.
 See also Luke 21:37.
-In the images which follow the author includes a series of paintings which illustrate the fulfillment of some of the most distinctive of the End Time Prophecies Jesus made in these discourses.
+Included below are a series of artworks that illustrate the fulfillment of some of the most important End Time prophecies of Jesus described in these discourses.

 Francesco Hayez [Public domain or Public domain], via Wikimedia Commons